Teachers of English

 KS3

-In Key Stage 3 (Year 7-9), students have either 4 hours per week of English and 30 minute homework tasks are set weekly.
+In Key Stage 3 (Year 7-9), students have 4 hours per week of English and 30 minute homework tasks are set weekly.
 Homework consists of written tasks, reading, research, and revision.

 Work is assessed every two weeks with students receiving WWW (what went well)/ EBI (even better if) feedback which is linked to a MAD (make a difference) task.
 Formal assessments are completed every half term to track and monitor the progress of students.
 Feedback is provided to students in terms of the skills they are working towards or have mastered.